-The OCF framework assumes that Resources are hosted by a Server and are made available to Clients subject to access control and authorization mechanisms.
+- The OCF framework assumes that Resources are hosted by a Server and are made available to Clients subject to access control and authorization mechanisms.
 The Resources at the end point are protected through implementation of access control, authentication and confidentiality protection.
 This section provide an overview of Access Control (AC) through the use of ACLs.
-However, AC in the OCF stack is expected to be transport and connectivity abstraction layer agnostic.

-Implementation of access control relies on a-priori definition of a set of access policies for the Resource.
-The policies may be stored by a local ACL or an Access Management Service (AMS) in form of Access Control Entries (ACE), where each ACE defines permissions required to access a specific Resource along with an optional validity period for the granted permission.
-Two types of access control mechanisms can be applied:

-Subject-based access control (SBAC), where each ACE will match a subject (e.g. identity of requestor) of the requesting entity against the subject included in the policy defined for Resource.
-Asserting the identity of the requestor requires an authentication process.

-Role-based Access Control (RBAC), where each ACE will match a role required by policy for the Resource to a role taken by the entity requesting access.
-Asserting the role of the requestor requires proper authorization.

-In the OCF access control model, each Resource instance is required to have an associated access control policy.
+However, AC in the OCF stack is expected to be transport and connectivity abstraction layer agnostic. - Implementation of access control relies on a-priori definition of a set of access policies for the Resource.
+The policies may be stored by a local ACL or an Access Management Service (AMS) in form of Access Control Entries (ACE).
+Two types of access control mechanisms can be applied: - Subject-based access control (SBAC), where each ACE will match a subject (e.g. identity of requestor) of the requesting entity against the subject included in the policy defined for Resource.
+Asserting the identity of the requestor requires an authentication process. - Role-based Access Control (RBAC), where each ACE will match a role identifier included in the policy for the Resource to a role identifier associated with the requestor - In the OCF access control model, each Resource instance is required to have an associated access control policy.
 This means, each Device acting as Server, needs to have an ACL for each Resource it is protecting.
-Lack of an ACE that matches, it results in the Resource being inaccessible.

-The ACE must match both the subject (i.e. OCF Client) and the Resource requested for the ACE to apply.
-There are multiple ways a subject could be matched, (1) device id, (2) role or (3) wildcard.
+Lack of an ACE that matches, it results in the Resource being inaccessible. - The ACE only applies if the ACE matches both the subject (i.e. OCF Client) and the requested Resource.
+There are multiple ways a subject could be matched, (1) DeviceID, (2) Role Identifier or (3) wildcard.
 The way in which the client connects to the server may be relevant context for making access control decisions.
-Wildcard matching on authenticated vs. unauthenticated and encrypted vs. unencrypted connection allows an access policy to be broadly applied to subject classes.

-Example Wildcard Matching Policy:
+Wildcard matching on authenticated vs. unauthenticated and encrypted vs. unencrypted connection allows an access policy to be broadly applied to subject classes. - Example Wildcard Matching Policy:

 '''

-"aclist2": [

-566

-567

-"subject": {"conntype": "anon-clear"},

-568

-"resources":[

-569

-570
+573

 { "wc":"" }

-571

-572

-"permission": 31

-573

 574

 575

-"subject": {"conntype": "auth-crypt"},
+"permission": 31

 576

-"resources":[

-{ "wc":"" }

 577

 578

-"permission": 31
+"subject": {"conntype": "auth-crypt"},

 579

+"resources":[

+{ "wc":"" }

 580

+581

+1.

+582

+"permission": 31

 },

-581
+583

+584

 '''

 Details of the format for ACL are defined in Section 12.
 The ACL is composed of one or more ACEs.
 The ACL defines the access control policy for the Devices.

 It should be noted that the ACL Resource requires the same security protection as other sensitive Resources, when it comes to both storage and handling by SRM and PSI.
 Thus hardening of an underlying Platform (HW and SW) must be considered for protection of ACLs and as explained below ACLs may have different scoping levels and thus hardening needs to be specially considered for each scoping level.
 For instance a physical device may host multiple Device implementations and thus secure storage, usage and isolation of ACLs for different Servers on the same Device needs to be considered.